idrisr/notes/precondition.md

 # Precondition

 Checks a necessary condition before proceeding.

-Has no effect on release code, as definied by the `-O` flag.
+* in a debug mode it'll print the error if condition not satisfied and put you in a debugger state
+* in release it'll crash and burn

 ```swift
     /// Checks a necessary condition for making forward progress.